 The world’s 1.8 billion Muslims wait in anticipation for the month of Ramadan the whole year – it is one of the most beautiful months, where we take one step towards God and He takes ten towards us.
 With spiritual bliss surrounding us in all its might, it is when we can easily renew our relationship with our Creator and with ourselves.
 Abstaining from food, drink, smoking, anger, and intimate activities from sunrise to sunset, fasting during Ramadan is all about re-affirming one’s commitment to self-restraint and reflection.

-Although Ramadan comes with its own palette of mouth watering foods and drinks, it is best to opt for choosing healthier meals to ensure that you’re able to exercise utmost food discipline in Ramadan.
-Here’s 5 solid tips to help you have a healthier Ramadan:
+Although Ramadan comes with its own palette of mouth-watering foods and drinks, it is best to opt for choosing healthier meals to ensure that you’re able to exercise the utmost food discipline in Ramadan.
+Here are 5 solid tips to help you have a healthier Ramadan:

 You’ve got to eat a variety of foods from all the main food groups, so your diet contains all the different nutrients you need, especially after a long day of fasting!